rpie/FedSearch/README.md

-# FedSearch API
-A simple API for simple people

 ----------------------------------------------------------------------------------

 # Info

+*A simple API for simple people*
-FedSearch is a Database search API for free but this is for the paid API Version
+FedSearch is a Database search API for free but this is for the **PAID** API Version This project is being worked on live so have fun looking at it

+- HellSec

 ----------------------------------------------------------------------------------